 Immigrant Visa Process

-Applying for a green card through marriage via the Immigrant Visa process is an option that is available to foreign spouses who do not want to apply for their green card inside the U.S.
+Applying for a green card through marriage via the Immigrant Visa process is an option that is available to foreign spouses who do not want to or are unable to apply for their green card inside the U.S. via the adjustment of status route.
+The Immigrant Visa process is sometimes referred to as the marriage visa, green card visa, or consular processing.

 The immigrant visa route of applying for a green card through marriage is most often selected when the couple or the foreign spouse is residing outside of the U.S. and the foreign spouse is not able to enter the U.S. in a status that allows for immigrant intent.